magento/merchdocs/src/catalog/search-configuration.md

 1. For **Search Engine**, accept the default value `Elasticsearch 7`.

    Elasticsearch 7.6.x is required for all Magento installations.
-See [Elastic Product End of Life Dates](https://www.elastic.co/support/eol){:target="_blank"}.

 1. For **Elasticsearch Server Hostname**, accept the default value that was configured when Magento was installed.